About the Numbers - Maryland Employment Projections - Workforce Information & Performance

-Total openings is the sum of the positive employment change over the projection period and an estimate of the number of jobs that will arise from the need to replace workers who will die, retire, or permanently leave the occupation for other reasons over the projection period.
+Total openings is the sum of the positive employment change over the projection period and an estimate of the number of jobs that will arise from the need to replace workers who separate from an occupation for a variety of reasons, including exits and transfers to other occupations over the projection period.
 Occupations with declining employment will have job openings equal to replacement needs, since openings cannot have a negative value.

 Education and training

 In 2011, the Bureau of Labor Statistics (BLS) finalized a new classification system for identifying the education and training requirements of detailed occupations.

 The new BLS system provides individual assignments to each occupation for three dimensions: education, work experience in a related occupation, and on-the-job training.
 The objective of the new system is to present a more complete picture of the education and training needed for entry into a given occupation and to become competent at performing the occupation.

 BLS assigns the following categories to each occupation:

 - Entry level education-represents the typical education level needed to enter an occupation.
 There are eight possible assignments for this category.
 The educational levels are: Doctoral or professional degree, Master's degree, Bachelor's degree, Associate's degree, Postsecondary non-degree award, Some college, no degree, High school diploma or equivalent and Less than high school.

 - Work experience in a related occupation-indicates if work experience in a related occupation is commonly considered necessary by employers for entry into the occupation, or is a commonly accepted substitute for formal types of training.
 Assignments for this category will be more than 5 years, 1-5 years, less than 1 year, or none.